 The fixed-price contract is a legal agreement between the project organization and an entity (person or company) to provide goods or services to the project at an agreed-on price.
 The contract usually details the quality of the goods or services, the timing needed to support the project, and the price for delivering goods or services.
 There are several variations of the fixed-price contract.
 For commodities and goods and services where the scope of work is very clear and not likely to change, the fixed-price contract offers a predictable cost.
 The responsibility for managing the work to meet the needs of the project is focused on the contractor.
 The project team tracks the quality and schedule progress to ensure the contractors will meet the project needs.
 The risks associated with fixed-price contracts are the costs associated with project change.
-If a change occurs on a project that requires a change order from the contractor, the price of the change is typically very high.
+If a change occurs on the project that requires a change order from the contractor, the price of the change is typically very high.
 Even when the price for changes is included in the original contract, changes on a fixed-price contract will create higher total project costs than other forms of contracts because the majority of the cost risk is transferred to the contractor, and most contractors will add a contingency to the contract to cover their additional risk.

-Figure 7.1: In a fixed-price contract the cost to the client is constant regardless of effort applied or the delivery date.
+Figure 7-1: A fixed-price contract the cost to the client is constant regardless of effort applied or delivery date.

-Туре Known Scope Share of Risk Incentive for Meeting Milestones Predictability of Cost Fixed total cost Very High All contractor Low Very high Fixed unit price High Mostly project Low High Fixed price with an incentive fee High Mostly project High Medium-high Fixed fee with price adjustment High Mostly project Low Medium
+Туре Known Scope Share of Risk Incentive for Meeting Milestones Predictability of Cost Fixed Total Cost Very High All Contractor Low Very High Fixed Unit Price High Mostly Project Low High Fixed price with Incentive Fee High Mostly Project High Medium-High Fixed Fee with Price Adjustment High Mostly Project Low Medium